-But then, what is the best time to take a good cup of coffee?
+But then, what is the best time to enjoy a good cup of coffee?

-The ideal time would be from 9.30 and 11.30 in the morning, just when the cortisol level in the blood has dropped and we replace it with caffeine, and after lunch, from 13.30 to 17.00.
-A wide time to be able to taste it.
-In the morning when you wake up, instead, choose to drink a good orange juice or juice.
-You will probably immediately feel smarter and more productive and face the day with more energy.
+The ideal time would be between 9:30 and 11:30 am, just when the cortisol level in the blood decreases and we can replace it with caffeine, and after lunch, from 1:30 to 5 pm.
+Ample time interval to be able to enjoy it.
+In the morning, as soon as you wake up, opt for a good orange juice or fruit juice instead.
+You will probably immediately feel more awake and productive, ready to face the day with more energy.